 The Pacific Center for Sex and Society (PCSS) , whose director is Dr. Milton Diamond, is located within the University of Hawai‘i.
 It is a not-for-profit entity associated with the John A. Burns School of Medicine (Department of Anatomy, Biochemistry and Physiology).

-A wide range of published papers is archived on this web site, and more are added regularly; these mainly address issues of intersex, transgender, transsexuality, ethics and pornography.
+A wide range of published papers is archived on this web site; these mainly address issues of intersex, transgender, transsexuality, ethics and pornography.
 Visitors are very welcome to read them, whether their interest is professional or personal.

 Nature loves variety.
 Unfortunately, society hates it.